A lender's credit score is the first thing to decide whether to lend money. This score represents the overall credit history of a loan applicant.

 The best way to rectify the above errors is to contact the credit reporting agency and get the incorrect listing removed.
 When not getting a resolution, you can contact a financial counsellor for assistance or escalate the complaint to the Australian Financial Complaints Authority for free.

 14. How Long Does It Take To Improve Credit Score In Australia?

-If you have reporting errors in your credit report due to your credit provider or the credit agency, you will get a quick improvement.
+If you have reporting errors in your credit report caused by your credit provider or the credit agency.
+In that case, they will quickly fix it for you.

-However, if you have a low credit score because of missing loans or credit card repayments, it will take more time to improve your credit score.
+However, it will take more time to improve your credit score if you have a low credit score because of missing loans or credit card repayments.

-If the primary reason for negatives on the credit score is credit utilization, you should pay off your balances to improve your score rapidly in just a month.
+If the primary reason for a bad credit score is your credit utilisation, you should pay off your balances as soon as possible to improve the score.

 15. What Is Credit Builder Loan In Australia?

 A credit-builder loan is an easy and hassle-free way to build or rebuild a credit history.
 It is a small unsecured loan between the $300 and $1,000 limit.
 Banks and credit unions offer these loans for those with no credit, nominal credit, or bad credit.

 Let us understand how it works.
 The loan amount is paid into a savings account accessible only when repaid in full.

 As the borrower budget well and pays back the loan over 0.5 to 2 years, their credit score improves, and he is allowed to use this credit amount in whichever way they wish.